A Beginner's Guide To Essential Oils

 On essential oil bottles, though, small, high-quality suppliers will always tell you the Latin binomial (indicating the plant genus and species), where and how the oil was distilled, and whether it’s organic or wild-harvested.
 The Latin name is important because there are many species of certain plant families, like lavender.

 In fact, there are over 250 species of eucalyptus—only eight of which are commonly used in aromatherapy.
 Knowing where an oil is from is key to understanding environmental factors that alter chemical constituents and aroma.
-For instance, lavender (Lavandula angustifolia) from France is considered superior to lavender grown in other countries, like Bulgaria.

 5. Be wary of cheap oils and gimmicky claims.